🎁 SCREEN PRINTING : Free for all orders over €500 🎁

 • Figurative still life painting

-Painting conveys emotion through simplicity, transporting you to an authentic world.
-Whether you are looking for a still life artwork for your kitchen or for another room, you’ll definitely find the perfect piece for you or your loved ones.
+Still life art evokes emotion through simplicity, transporting viewers into a timeless world.
+Whether you're searching for still life paintings for your kitchen or another space, you’re sure to find the perfect piece that fits your needs.

 Still life paintings - Artists square.
 Paintings by Geraldine Morales representing a bouquet of flowers in a vase